 A time series chart plots data over time.
-Events related to the time series also happen over time — news stories, stock dividend payments, corporate earnings reports.
+Events related to the time series — news stories, stock dividend payments, corporate earnings reports — also happen over time.

-ChartIQ enables you to highlight time series charts with event markers: HTML DOM elements or canvas drawings superimposed on the chart at the date and time the events occurred.
+ChartIQ enables you to annotate time series charts with event markers: HTML DOM elements or canvas drawings superimposed on the chart at the date and time the events occurred.
 (See the Markers tutorial.)

 But not all events happen in a single moment or at a point in time; some take place over a span of time.
 They have a life cycle — a beginning, middle, and end — events such as institutional trades (which can take hours and comprise multiple transactions), CEO tenures, economic trends, weather events.

-The ChartIQ Time Span Events module manages and displays events that extend over a period of time (including ongoing events, which haven't yet reached the end of their life cycle) and relates them to the time series chart.
+The ChartIQ Time Span Events module displays events that extend over a period of time (including ongoing events) and relates them to the time series chart.

 A time span event can be depicted two ways: as a horizontal bar or as an icon followed by a dashed line (or tail).
 Both depictions show the start, end, and duration of the event.

-Time span events are displayed in a dedicated panel below (or above) the time series chart.
-Each event type is presented in its own horizontal “swim lane.”
-For example, in the chart below, all stock orders are displayed in a single row of the panel, all CEO tenures in another row, all news events in yet another.
+Time span events are displayed in a dedicated panel below the time series chart.
+Each event type is presented in its own horizontal "swim lane."
+For example, in the chart below, all stock orders are displayed in the top row of the panel, all CEO tenures in the middle row, all news events in the bottom row.

 Time span event markers are interactive.

 Hovering your mouse over a marker highlights the time series data range that is concurrent with the time span event.
-Selecting a marker makes the highlighting persistent and causes a pop-up display containing a short description of the event to appear.
+Selecting a marker makes the highlighting persistent and opens a pop-up display containing a short description of the event.

-If the time span event contains sub-events, small circular markers appear in the highlighted area to indicate the sub-events.
+If the time span event contains sub-events, small markers (typically circles or squares, depending on style settings) appear in the highlighted area to indicate the sub-events.